18 December 2019

 The Estate is home to a small colony of brush-tailed rock-wallabies.
 The species is suffering from the impacts of a multitude of manmade pressures, including:

 - feral herbivores (goats, rabbits) competing for food

 - introduced predators preying upon the species.

-The most interesting pattern that we observed was that swamp wallabies and brush-tailed rock wallabies follow similar patterns of activity across time, however, the time of day that predators were active was opposite to rock wallabies.
-We believe there was some kind of predator avoidance behaviour being exhibited by the rock wallabies to achieve their activity patterns.
+The most interesting pattern we observed was that swamp wallabies and brush-tailed rock-wallabies follow similar patterns of activity across time; however, the time of day that predators were active was opposite to rock-wallabies.
+We believe there was some kind of predator avoidance behaviour being exhibited by the rock-wallabies to achieve their activity patterns.

 The scat analysis we conducted showed that wallabies were not currently being eaten by the wild dogs or foxes, which is good news (perhaps their avoidance is paying off!).